superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

     // We override the `.x` component based on the player's input if (Sup.Input.isKeyDown("LEFT")) {
       velocity.x = -this.speed;
-      // When going left, we have to flip the sprite this.actor.spriteRenderer.setHorizontalFlip(true);
+      // When going left, we flip the sprite this.actor.spriteRenderer.setHorizontalFlip(true);
     } else if (Sup.Input.isKeyDown("RIGHT")) {
       velocity.x = this.speed;
-      // When going right, we cancel the flip this.actor.spriteRenderer.setHorizontalFlip(false);
+      // When going right, we clear the flip this.actor.spriteRenderer.setHorizontalFlip(false);
     } else velocity.x = 0;